xyira/aws-otel-lambda/sample-apps/java-metrics-prometheus/README.md

 - [Terraform](https://www.terraform.io/downloads.html)
 - AWS credentials, either using environment variables or via the CLI and `aws configure`

-First, navigate to [SampleMetricsApp](./deploy/wrapper) and  build all the artifacts.
+First, navigate to [SampleMetricsApp](./SampleMetricsApp/) (or if you are in downstream aws-otel-lambda, navigate to upstream opentelemetry-lambda [SampleMetricsApp](../../opentelemetry-lambda/java/sample-apps/metrics-prometheus/SampleMetricsApp)).

 ```
 ./gradlew build
 ```

-Then, navigate to [deploy](./deploy) and deploy with Terraform.
+Then, navigate to [java-metrics-prometheus](./../java-metrics-prometheus/) and deploy with Terraform.

 ```
 terraform init